jaidencode/Unix-Optrix/README.md

 qemu-system-x86_64 -hda disk.img
 ```

+All files under `OptrixOS-Kernel/resources/` are packed into a small initrd at
+build time.
+They appear under the root directory when the OS boots and can be
+listed or viewed using the shell commands.

 ## Built-in terminal

 After boot the machine displays a plain text console.
 No graphics or windowing